-- 34.1 This Article covers situations where an outside organization has requested services of an off-duty Officer, Corporal, or Sergeant.
-Such services are billed to the outside organization. - Officers, Corporals, and Sergeants covered by this Agreement shall be entitled to compensation for services requested by any outside organization who shall pay for such services. - A. A Sergeant shall also be eligible to perform such services as an Officer or Corporal; however, a Sergeant shall not receive preference for such services. - B. Unless a separate rate is negotiated in accordance with 34.3 below, employees performing services for an outside organization shall be compensated at one and one-half (11⁄2) times his/her respective straight time hourly rate of pay. - 34.3 In contracting for billable services for special large scale events, the City may agree to a rate different than that provided in paragraph 34.2.B.
-This option shall apply to the University Athletic Association (UAA), Gator Nationals, or ESPN, without notice to the FOP; or other similar vendors upon notice to the FOP. - 34.4 Hours worked under this Article do not count as hours worked for the purpose of computing overtime in Article 14.
+34.1 This Article covers situations where an outside organization has requested services of an off-duty Officer, Corporal, or Sergeant.
+Such services are billed to the outside organization.

+- 34.2 Officers, Corporals, and Sergeants covered by this Agreement shall be entitled to 1 compensation for services requested by any outside organization who shall pay 2 for such services.
+3 - 4 Α. A Sergeant shall also be eligible to perform such services as an Officer or Corporal; however, a Sergeant shall not receive preference for such 5 services.
+6 - Β. Unless a separate rate is negotiated in accordance with 34.3 below, and 7 except as provided herein, employees performing services for an outside 8 9 organization shall be compensated at one and one-half (11/2) times his/her respective straight time hourly rate of pay.
+The compensation to perform 10 services for an outside organization by a Sergeant acting as an 11 Officer/Corporal shall be one and one-half $(1\frac{1}{2})$ times the Sergeant's 12 straight time hourly rate of pay, provided such amount shall not exceed a 13 flat rate of fifty six dollars fifty cents (\$56.50).
+14 - Either party may reopen this section (34.2.B.) one time during the term of 15 this Agreement, upon written notice to the other party.
+16 - In contracting for billable services for special large scale events, the City may 17 34.3 agree to a rate different than that provided in paragraph 34.2.B.
+This option shall 18 apply to the University Athletic Association (UAA), Gator Nationals, or ESPN, 19 without notice to the FOP; or other similar vendors upon notice to the FOP.
+20 - 34.4 Hours worked under this Article do not count as hours worked for the purpose of 21 22 computing overtime in Article 14. - 23